+incoming freshmen students to inform them of safety and evacuation procedures if there is an active shooter on campus.
 Critical Incident Response training is offered on an as-needed basis, but occurs at least quarterly and informs employees about violence prevention, control, reporting and response on campus.
 A New Faculty and Staff Policy Workshop is held in spring and fall, for all new employees hired in the preceding six months, and covers campus safety, security and crime prevention.
 Office safety walk-throughs are provided upon request.

 In addition to training and awareness sessions, crime prevention information is also provided to students and employees through crime prevention materials, security alert posters, displays, videos and other media.
 The EWU Police produce several of these items, including a student campus security brochure, emergency response flipcharts, and an emergency management plan.
 Items may be obtained at the EWU Police Department, Human Resources, or Admissions.
 You may also request copies by calling 509.359.6498 or writing EWU Police Records, 609 W 7th St, Cheney, WA 99004.
-Residence hall safety tips are provided weekly during the academic year via Twitter at @EWUPolice.
-Additional information about the campus Safety programs offered can be found at: https://inside.ewu.edu/police/police-services/training-and-classes/.
+Additional information about crime prevention programs and training offered by the police department can be found at: https://inside.ewu.edu/police/police-services/training-and-classes/.